The general rules contained in the Undergraduate Academic Rules and Regulations also apply to graduate students.

 |No more than six credits of restricted credit may be converted to graduate credit.

 24.0 Retaking Courses

-Graduate Students may retake a course in which they earned a grade of C+, C, C- or F, with approval from the department/college and the Graduate School.
-Graduate courses may be retaken only once.
+Unless other specific program requirements apply, Graduate students may only retake a course in which they earned a grade of C+, C, C- or F with approval from the department/college.
+Graduate courses may only be retaken once unless otherwise specified.
 A repeated course replaces the original course on the student’s degree program of study, but both the original course and the repeated course will appear on the student’s transcript and both courses will calculate, unless the original course is flagged.